nhsconnect/ITK3-Messaging-Distribution/pages/support/support_fhirtools.md

 <div style="display:flex;flex-wrap:wrap;padding:0 0 1em 0">
   <div style="flex:3 1 60%;padding:0 0 1em 0;">
-    <p>The CodeSystem defines the set of possible values for a resource element.
+    <p>The CodeSystem defines the set of possible values for a Resource element.
 The actual 'binding' between CodeSystem and element is done by the ValueSet.
 This component allows you to build (and edit) a CodeSystem, and optionally builds the ValueSet as well.
 Once created, the created extensions are stored on the conformance server.</p>
   </div>
   <div style="flex:1 6 40%;padding:0 1em 0 1em;min-width:15em;">
     <img  src="images/support/clinfhircodesystemeditor.png" alt="ClinFHIR CodeSystem Editor Screenshot"  style="width:100%; max-width:100%;box-shadow: 0 0.2em 0.4em rgba(0, 94, 184,0.3);margin:0;">